mvysny/shepherd-java-client/README.md

 $ docker build -t test/xyz:latest --build-arg offlinekey=the_license_key .
 ```

+Find the working `Dockerfile` example in the [vaadinplus](https://github.com/anezthes/vaadinplus) project.

 ## Build Cache

 To speed up your build, you can cache your local Maven repository and the contents of the `~/.vaadin` folder.